 Before tour: Eat/snack nearby

 Potential tour extensions with me: Sunset Park, Coney Island, Jewish Brooklyn

-Why I like leading this tour: This is one of my least popular tours, because it's not on the tourist radar screen and it's harder to reach.
+Why I like leading this tour: This is one of my less popular tours, because it's not on the tourist radar screen and it's harder to reach.
 I get it--Bensonhurst is less dramatic.
 But it plays a fascinating part in Brooklyn history.